 - a composite score of 26 on the ACT

 Enrolled Vol State students must have at least a 3.5 GPA or letters of recommendation from two faculty members.

-The only requirements to stay in the Honors program are to maintain a 3.0 GPA and continue to take Honors courses.
-However, in order to gain the Honors certificate, a student is required to do more than just twelve (12) hours of Honors courses.
-An Honors certificate also requires participation in some on-campus events as well as some off campus ones.
+The only requirements to stay in the Honors program are maintaining a 3.2 GPA and continuing to take Honors courses.
+However, to gain the Honors certificate, a student must do more than just twelve (12) hours of Honors courses.
+An Honors certificate also requires participation in some on-campus events as well as some off-campus ones.
 Remember that part of the goal of the program is creating not just high academic standards, but solid citizens as well.

-Each semester, several Honors courses are offered, including the combined Honors world history and literature (HIST 2310 and ENGL 2310 in the fall semester and HIST 2320 and ENGL 2320) in the spring semester.
-Honors offerings often include psychology, sociology, economics, popular culture, and public speaking.
-In addition, each spring, Honors students pursuing the Honors certificate take the Honors Leadership course (HUM 275).
+Each semester, several Honors courses are offered, such as Psychology, Sociology, History, English, Communication, etc. In addition, each spring, Honors students pursuing the Honors certificate take the Honors Leadership course (HUM 275).